UdelaRInterior/ansible-backuppc-client/README.md

 Each client configuration overrides global configuration.
 Thew following variables can be defined:

-- `state`: absent or present (default: present).
+- `backup_state`: absent or present (default: present).
 If present, configures the backups of the client in the server, else eliminates the configuration
 - `include_files:`: default files (directories) list of folders in the client to backup
 - `exclude_files:`: default files (directories) list of folders to exclude in backups
 - `backuppc_client`: if set to `false` (default value `true`) the client host is not configured